Ratchet7x5/Ratchet7x5.github.io/README.md

-> **Note**: This repo is no longer officially maintained as of Jan, 2023.
-> Feel free to use it, fork it and patch it for your own needs.

 ## About

 This repository holds the source code for my portfolio website.
 You can see a hosted version of this website <a href="https://www.tarunr.com" target="_blank">here</a>.